aizatto/url-shortener/README.md

 https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-iam-policy-examples-for-api-execution.html

+Note: This may take several minutes to be enabled.

 # Custom Domain

 I couldn't use Namecheap because, AWS Custom Domain requires the `A Record` to support an `Alias Target`.
 So I pointed my Nameservers to AWS Route 53.